-- Medications, even in the same class, are often not interchangeable. - Patients should be allowed to supply their own medications if not on formulary
+- Medications, even in the same class, are usually not interchangeable. - Patients should be allowed to supply their own medications if not on formulary. - Scan QR code or visit Parkinson.org/Medications for PD medication information.

-Visit Parkinson.org/Medications or scan the QR code for information about Parkinson's medications.

-If the patient has deep brain stimulation (DBS), there are specific requirements for imaging.
+If the patient has a deep brain stimulation (DBS) device or uses a medication device: